caueoliveiraaa/DataCommerceDB/docs/08_tcl.md

 # PostgreSQL & SQL: Transaction Control (TCL)

-This documentation provides an overview of the Transaction Control Language (TCL) commands available in standard SQL and PostgreSQL.
+This documentation provides an overview of the Transaction Control Language (TCL) commands available in standard SQL and PostgreSQL.</br>
 It highlights how they work, how they differ, and when to use each one.
 Practical examples are included to help you understand their behavior in real database designs.

 </br>